surgical-vision/COMP0246_Labs/final_lab/README.md

 ros2 run youbot_kinematics plan_trajectory
 ```

-You should see a trajectory like the one below.
+You should see a trajectory like the below.
 ![traj](assets/lab2/markers.png)

-### Part 1.c
+### Part 3

 For this part of the lab you will implement a node that listens to your trajectory and publishes the transform to the end effector.

 To do this, create a new node in the `youbot_kinematics` package.
-This node should listen to the `JointTrajectory` messages that you publish from the `plan_trajectory` node and then use the `YoubotTrajectoryFollower` to do forward kinematics on the joint positions, wait an appropriate time between checkpoints, and then publish the transform.
+This node should listen to the `JointState` messages that are published from the robot's controller and then use the `YoubotTrajectoryFollower` to do forward kinematics on the joint positions and then publish the transform.
 For this section the tutorial [here](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) may come in handy.

-The end result is that running all three programs should result in you seeing the coordinate frame of the end effector follow the waypoints, though the robot model will not move.
-We do not publish intermediate transforms for the robot model, because we do not align our DH frames with the robot model frames.
+The end result is that running all three programs should result in you seeing the coordinate frame of the end effector follow the waypoints, as well as the robot.

 ![coord_frame_moving](assets/lab2/coordinate_frame_moving.png)

-### Part 1.d
+### Part 4

 Modify the `target_data.py` file, adding more targets or changing the trajectory.
 Run your program and ensure the end effector frame follows it.
 Include a screenshot of your changed trajectory and end effector frame.